JoshCheek/mountain_berry_fields/Readme.mountain_berry_fields.md

 If it bothers you: `$ alias mbf=mountain_berry_fields`

 ## TODO
-* add links to examples where I do all of the above
-  - edit dependencies to have mbf as dev dep
-  - add rake tasks
-  - push to github
-* Fix dependencies such that they use Rubygems instead of Gemfiles
-  - edit gemfiles and gemspecs
-* Fix all readmes and gem descriptions
-* push all 3 gems to github
 * set it up on Travis

 ## Features to add for v2